unmasquer/Skyrim-SE-Performance-Advisory/README.md

    the  affinity tool settings.
 (Frametime Performance impact: Minimal to batshit insanely bad)

 All of these have been repeatedly benchmarked for consistency.
+Stay tuned, I will be livestreaming benchmarks of these settings on top of what's already been personally verified.
+Youtube link here: https://www.youtube.com/@wellyouthoughtwrong3429